Mo'Nique: Personal life

 When I said I had an open marriage, people automatically jumped to sex.
 They automatically went there.
 But I've been best friends with my husband since we were 14 years old.
 When we say open, we're very honest.
 There are no secrets.
 Oftentimes you have people that are married, but they're strangers, and we refuse to be those people.

-She concluded, "I've had to sneak and I've had to lie, and I don't want to do that anymore.
-But my husband is so awesome and so fine and so—oh, girl...No other man can compare".

 In her Netflix special My Name is Mo'Nique, released in April 2023, Mo'Nique disclosed that she experienced sexual attraction to women, stating that she was "not all the way" a lesbian, but that "when you're born with that, there's absolutely nothing you can do about it.
 Nothing.
 And please understand that I tried."